danidiaz/piecemeal/README.md

 An experiment in finding a generic way to handle HTTP PATCH updates for state kept in a server.

-The `defaultMain` function exported by the library takes a type-level map of field names to types, which defines a record.
-(This map can be derived from a regular record through generics, as in the example `piecemeal` executable).
+The `defaultMain` function exported by the library takes as parameter a type-level map of field names to types, which defines a record.
+(This map can be derived from a regular record through generics, as in the example executable).

-It then launches a server which keeps a record with "nullable" fields as state.
-The record starts with all fields set to `Nothing`.
+It then launches a server which keeps a version of the record with "nullable" fields as state.
+The initial value has all the fields set to `Nothing`.

 The url of the server is